-How to Save Energy in your Home
+How to Save Energy in Your Home

-by Charlie Brown on Jan 8, 2016
+by Guest on Jan 8, 2016

 Energy consumption is something that cannot be avoided; it is a part of daily living.
 But, you should not be a slave to paying high energy bills every month.
 Most people have been looking for ways to efficiently reduce their monthly energy bills.
-There has emerged a large group of individuals who are desperately seeking for a reduction in energy consumption.
+There has emerged a large group of individuals who are desperately seeking a reduction in energy consumption.

 Below is a list of things you can do to make your home more energy efficient:

-Invest in low cost energy sufficient compact fluorescent bulbs.
+Invest in low-cost energy sufficient compact fluorescent bulbs.

 When purchasing lighting for your home, make sure that you buy compact energy saving fluorescent bulbs.
 An ordinary bulb uses only ten to twelve percent of the input energy to generate light while the rest of the energy input generates heat.
-If you compare it to the compact fluorescent bulb that uses forty to forty five percent of the input energy to generate light, you will see clearly the advantage it holds over the ordinary light bulb.
+If you compare it to the compact fluorescent bulb that uses forty to forty-five percent of the input energy to generate light, you will see the advantage it holds over the ordinary light bulb.
 After making the switch, many households have saved a significant amount of energy.
 Read reviews to see how many other people are saving thousands every month on their electricity bills.

 Turn off and unplug all home appliances when not in use.

-It is obvious to everyone that an appliance that is switched off uses less energy than appliances that switched on.
+It is obvious to everyone that an appliance that is switched off uses less energy than appliances that are switched on.
 What you don’t know is that even when an appliance is switched off, as long as it is plugged into a power source it continues to consume an amount of energy.
 Unplugging is as important as switching off.